2sang/2sang.github.io/_posts/2018-06-01-vim-snippets-management.md

 Welcome, Vim lovers!
 [Ultisnips](https://github.com/SirVer/ultisnips)
-by SirVer, currently stands among one of the most popular vim plugins.
+by SirVer, currently stands among the most popular vim plugins.
-It provides concise, comprehensive snippet syntax which allows vim users to easily customize their snippets, and we can also leverage python interpolation to snippet syntax.
+It provides concise, comprehensive snippet syntax that allows vim users to easily customize their snippets, and we can also leverage python interpolation to snippet syntax.
-In this post, rather than introducing the features of Ultisnips itself,
-I'll share how I manage my Ultisnips snippets in everyday workflow.
+In this post, rather than introducing the features of Ultisnips itself, I'll share how I manage my Ultisnips snippets in everyday workflow.

 ## Snippets?